sayitfast/MountWizzard3/docu/installation_linux.md

 - Second line: Calls python3 with the path, where the installer put the MountWizzard3 package and starts the main routine mountwizzard3.py

-After that done correctly, a double click on the scriptfile start_mw.sh will open a terminal window and start MoutnWizzard3.
+After that done correctly, a double click on the script file start_mw.sh will open a terminal window and start MountWizzard3.

 [Back to Home](home.md)[Back to Home](home.md)